-Overview: In 2018 South Korea was the number 15 economy in the world and the 6th most complex economy according to the Economic Complexity Index (ECI).
-In 2017, South Korea exported $617B and imported $509B, resulting in a positive trade balance of $124B.
-In 2017 the GDP of South Korea was $1.53T and its GDP per capita was $38.3k.
+Overview: In 2018 South Korea was the number 15 economy in the world in terms of GDP (constant 2011 international USD), the number 5 in total exports, the number 10 in total imports, and the number 5 most complex economy according to the Economic Complexity Index (ECI).
+In 2018, South Korea exported $617B and imported $509B, resulting in a positive trade balance of $107B.
+In 2018, South Korea's exports per capita were $11.9k and its imports per capita were $9.87k.

 Trade: The top exports of South Korea are Integrated Circuits ($113B), Refined Petroleum ($43.6B), Cars ($38.7B), Vehicle Parts ($19B), and Office Machine Parts ($18.8B).
 The top imports of South Korea are Crude Petroleum ($74.8B), Integrated Circuits ($32B), Petroleum Gas ($23B), Refined Petroleum ($20.2B), and Coal Briquettes ($14.1B).